 Transducer installation is critical for all fish finders but it’s even more important when you’re using down imaging and side imaging sonar.

-It amazes me how many people don’t do this, even boat and marine electronics dealers that are self proclaimed “experts” on installations.
+It amazes me how many people don’t do this, even boat and marine electronics dealers that are self-proclaimed “experts” on installations.

 If you’ve installed a transom mount transducer without a transducer mounting board on your boat you’ve made a serious mistake.

-If you’ve paid someone to install electronics and they’ve installed a transom mount transducer without one of these you’ve worked worked with an incompetent installer.
+If you’ve paid someone to install electronics and they’ve installed a transom mount transducer without one of these you’ve worked with an incompetent installer.

-You should purchase a transducer mounting board, go back to the installer and whack them across the head with it for their incompetence.
+You should purchase a transducer mounting board, go back to the installer, and whack them across the head with it for their incompetence.

 If you’re installing electronics, stop what you’re doing right now and order one of these.